This website uses cookies. Find out more in our Privacy Policy.

 Teaching and Scholarly Interests

 Joel Thomas’s research and clinical interests are focused on the effects of trauma on self-development.
-His work examines the phenomenology of the self using behavioral, physiological, and performance-based measures of conscious and unconscious experience.
+His work examines the phenomenology of the self using behavioral, psychophysiological, and performance-based measures of conscious and unconscious experience.
 He has published on the roles of empathy and expectation in therapeutic change and the influence of relational schemas (e.g., abandonment, defectiveness, emotional inhibition) on attachment, self-regulation, and self-identity.
-His additional scholarly interests are in philosophy of science/philosophy of mind.
-Courses generally taught include psychopathology and problems in living, social psychology, applied research in psychology, and principles and techniques of counseling.
+His additional scholarly interests are in philosophy of science/philosophy of mind, including debates on the nature of selfhood and its relationship to human flourishing and artificial intelligence.
+Courses generally taught include Psychopathology and Problems in Living, Applied Research in Psychology, Principles and Techniques of Counseling, and What Does it Mean to Human?
+(Existentialism, Humanism, and the Limits to Artificial Intelligence).

 Back to top